Leading CAD Outsourcing Company offers solutions of Engineering CAD Services, Design Drafting & 3D Modeling

 Contact Us »

-Tools like DriveWorks for SolidWorks and iLogic for Inventor take automation to the next level by offering the opportunity to develop sales configurator for doors and windows.
-Such configurators promote guided selling, where a customer simply inputs the sizes and configurations as per his/her requirements and the 3D model, along with an estimated cost, is displayed upfront.
+Tools like DriveWorks for SolidWorks and iLogic for Inventor take this to the next level by giving you the tools you need to develop sales configurators for doors and windows.
+These configurators make it easy for customers to input their sizes and configuration requirements, and instantly get a 3D model and an estimated price to go with it.

 Final Word